hoo-dles/jadx-morphe/README.md

 ![Plugin usage](.github/images/usage.png)

+> [!WARNING]
+> Unique fingerprint generation is not yet implemented.

 Original codebase has been updated to support JADX 1.5.2+ and the Morphe API.
 All credit goes to [valonsdev](https://github.com/valonsodev/jadx-revanced) for the original work.

 ## Installation